adobe-type-tools/afdko/README.md

 The AFDKO requires [Python](http://www.python.org/download) 3.7
 or later. **⚠️ Starting April 3, 2023, the AFDKO will require Python 3.8 or later.** Due to our dependencies already dropping support and requiring Python 3.8 in their latest versions, we will also be dropping Python 3.7 support on April 3, 2023.
+Regarding Python 3.11: while Python 3.11 itself is now relatively stable, we are waiting to let some known tool-chain problems resolve.

 Releases are available on the [Python Package Index](https://pypi.python.org/pypi/afdko) (PyPI) and can be installed